LintaoAmons/cd-project.nvim/README.md

 # cd-project.nvim

-I tried quite a lot Project management plugin,
+I tried quite a lot `Project Management` plugins.

 In the end,